 And for Republicans, cannabis means opportunity.
 As King highlighted, “That’s how you move libertarians and the more conservative, some of them come over on the issue because we make some money out of this.”

 In Utah, Republican strategists are calculating how the cannabis issue will swing the election.
 When voters receive ballots, they will likely decide whether to legalize medical marijuana.
-Strategists are recalculating turnout in November because of the marijuana ballot issue.
+Strategists are recalculating turnout in the November election because of the marijuana ballot issue.
 They will need to balance out young voters turning out, which means a different calculus.
 Republican consultants would be wise to advise candidates not to end up on the wrong side of the issue.

 There are other signs as well that marijuana has hit a tipping point politically.
 New York Democratic U.S. Sen. Chuck Schumer recently introduced a bill to decriminalize and regulate marijuana at the federal level.
 Schumer previously opposed legalization.